 What Works in 2025

 Treatment for PTSD has evolved, with evidence-based options tailored to individual needs.
 In 2025, focus remains on therapies that address root causes while building skills.
+Advances in neuroscience continue to inform better practices.
+The goal is not just symptom reduction but restored functioning and quality of life.
+Personalized care plans are becoming the standard.

 Trauma‑focused CBT, EMDR, and skills‑based therapies